-Dublin the capital of Ireland has been the centre of the art, history and culture of Ireland for over 1000 years.
+Dublin the capital of Ireland has been the centre of the art, history, and culture of Ireland for over 1000 years.
 First settled by the Vikings and then the Normans, Dublin has witnessed most of the pivotal moments in Irish history.
 This is one of the reasons the city is one of the most visited in Europe.
 That said, I’ll not focus on well-known attractions but rather present some of the most unusual things to do in Dublin.

 Visitors from all over the world come to learn of Ireland’s culture, language, creativity and more and a lot of this can be found in Dublin without ever venturing further.
 For your first trip, here are some expert tips you might need to plan your Ireland itinerary.

 Unusual things to do in Dublin in a day

-Dublin like many cities has plenty of off the beaten path locations which don’t see as many visitors, or if they do people may not know why they are so famous.
+Dublin like many cities has plenty of off-the-beaten-path locations which don’t see as many visitors, or if they do people may not know why they are so famous.

 For this piece, I am going to look at a few places that you may want to add to your must-see list.
 These are historic and culturally significant places dotted around Dublin that I think are definitely worth checking out.
 But if you’re short on time, then this is a perfect guide if you have only 2 days in Dublin.

 Next Read – The 52 Best things to do in Ireland!

-Located in north Dublin next to the Royal botanical gardens, Glasnevin cemetery is the final resting place of many of Ireland’s famous dead.
+Located in north Dublin next to the Royal botanical gardens, Glasnevin Cemetery is the final resting place of many of Ireland’s famous dead.
 This includes politicians, literary greats and culturally significant individuals.

 You can take a tour of the cemetery with one of the local guides and learn of the history of the cemetery, the people who rest there and why it is so important in Ireland.